 SPLIT - THE BEST STARTING POINT FOR SAILING HOLIDAYS IN CROATIA

-Located in the central Dalmatia region on a small peninsula between mountains and sea Split is the second-largest city in Croatia and the largest on the Adriatic coast.
-A typical Mediterranean city with a small town vibe Split offers the right balance of tradition and modernity.
-Once considered as just the gateway to the islands it is deservedly becoming a destination in its own right.
-Besides the city’s main landmark – Diocletian palace – there are so much more to see and to do in Split, it all depends on your personal likings and the length of your stay.
+Located in the central Dalmatian region on a small peninsula between mountains and the sea, Split is the second-largest city in Croatia and the largest on the Adriatic coast.
+As a typical Mediterranean city with a small-town vibe, Split offers the right balance between tradition and modernity.
+Once considered as simply the gateway to the islands, it is now deservedly becoming a destination in its own right.
+Besides the city’s main landmark – the Diocletian palace – there is so much more to see and to do in Split, it all depends on your personal likings and on the length of your stay.

 Its central location on the Eastern Adriatic coast makes Split the best starting point for sailing holidays in Croatia since from Split you can go either to the south or to the north choosing amongst the numerous possible sailing routes and it is also easily accessible by any means of transport: plane, car, ferry, train, bus.

-Once that you have booked your sailing holidays from Split organize your schedule in the way that you will have at least a few hours for a visit to this remarkable city since it is surely worth it.
+Once that you have booked your sailing holidays from Split, organize your schedule in the way that you will have at least a few hours for a visit to this remarkable city; it would surely be worth it.

 SPLIT, AUTHOR: IVO BIOČINA, SOURCE: HTZ, CROATIAN TOURIST BOARDWWW.CROATIA.HR